secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 * Update the references to configuration **forms** to your own configuration forms.
 See [Creating configuration forms](#configforms)
 </details>

+### Integrate your process model with the engine

-When you finished the Process Modell compile it to a jar.
+When you finished the process model compile it to a jar.
-> **Note**: Take a look at the prepackaged scan processes to see how.

-Just store your `custom-process.jar` in the `./plugins` folder.
+Just store your `custom-process.jar` in the `./plugins` folder in this project.
 This folder is also registered as docker volume.
 This enables adding and editing plugins without rebuilding the docker container.
+> **Hint**: Take a look into the _target_ folder of your project.

 ### Creating configuration forms